How to visit the Pinnacles, Western Australia (2024 Updated)

 The Perth to Pinnacles drive is 200 km and will take approximately 2-hours from the city centre.
 From Perth, the most scenic way to get to the Pinnacles is along the Indian Ocean Drive on the beautiful coral coast.

-The Pinnacles originated at sea from shell fragments that were repeatedly broken down to form lime-rich sands that were then blown inland to create the vast range of sand dunes.
+The Pinnacles Western Australia originated at sea from shell fragments that were repeatedly broken down to form lime-rich sands that were then blown inland to create the vast range of sand dunes.

 However, how this process created the lunar-like pinnacle formations is subject to debate and there are several theories that scientists haven’t yet agreed on.